What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 PCI-DSS Fines and Assessments

-If your agency handles payment card data — whether directly for e-commerce clients or through access to their payment systems — you may be subject to PCI-DSS (Payment Card Industry Data Security Standard) fines and assessments following a breach.
+If your agency handles payment card data β whether directly for e-commerce clients or through access to their payment systems β you may be subject to Payment Card Industry Data Security Standard (PCI-DSS) fines and assessments following a breach.
 These fines, imposed by card brands through acquiring banks, can range from $5,000 to $100,000 per month until compliance is achieved.

-Third-party coverage typically includes PCI fines and assessments, but verify this explicitly if your agency touches payment data in any capacity.
+Third-party coverage typically includes PCI-DSS fines and assessments, but you'll want to verify this explicitly if your agency touches payment data in any capacity.
+Beyond payment-specific risks, there's also the broader scenario where your compromised systems become a launchpad for attacks on others.

 Network Security Liability